floor12/yii2-module-files/README.md

     <?= $form->field($model, 'docs')->widget(FileInputWidget::class, []) ?>
 ```
 The widget itself will take the desired form, in the case of adding 1 or more files.
-If you specify the required `ratio` for images, it will automatically open the window with the image crapper.